Tyrese Gibson: 1998–1999: Tyrese

-Gibson was signed as an artist to RCA Records in early 1998.
-Afterwards, he released his debut single "Nobody Else".
+Gibson was signed as an artist to RCA Records in 1998, releasing his debut single "Nobody Else".
 It quickly rose on the Billboard Hot 100 chart, peaking at No. 36.
 On September 29, 1998, he released his self-titled album Tyrese at the age of 19.
 It debuted on the Billboard charts at No. 17.
 In late 1998, Gibson became the new host of the weekday music video show MTV Jams on MTV and a host and VJ for the channel.
-Afterwards, he released the second single from the album "Lately".
+Afterwards, he released the second and highest-charting single "Sweet Lady" which became the album's biggest hit, reaching No. 9 on the R&B charts.
+The single earned Gibson a Grammy nomination for Best R&B Male Vocal Performance.
+Afterwards, he released the third single from the album "Lately".
 It made it to No. 56 on the Billboard charts.
-Then, the album's third single and highest-charting single "Sweet Lady" became the album's biggest hit, reaching No. 9 on the R&B charts.
-The single earned Gibson a Grammy nomination for Best R&B Male Vocal Performance.
 The album eventually went on to be certified Platinum.
 Gibson, along with singers Ginuwine, RL of Next, and Case, were featured on the soundtrack of The Best Man on the single "The Best Man I Can Be".